“Learning is a treasure that will follow its owner everywhere.”

 Deciding to go to college has an “opportunity cost.”
 An opportunity cost is based on the economic principle that there are limited resources available and choices must be made.
 Examples of resources would be things like time and money.
 If you are spending time doing something, you must give up doing something else you want to do.
 That is the opportunity cost of your choice.
 Going to college will have an opportunity cost in your life.
 An important question to ask in the beginning of your college venture is: what are you willing to trade off for going to college?

 Opportunity costs are tied to the idea of return on investment.
 Once you make an investment of your time and money in college, what investment are you hoping to get in return?
 How you define success in relationship to your college experience impacts how you see the concept of return on investment.
-Some ways to gauge return on investment include: job opportunities after college, immediate financial benefit to earned wages, social network/connections made while attending college, development of communication and other “soft skills,” and personal enrichment and/or happiness.
+Some ways to gauge return on investment include: job opportunities after college, immediate financial benefit to earned wages, social network/connections made while attending college, development of communication and other “soft skills,” personal enrichment and/or happiness, and the ability to improve socio-economic circumstances for students’ family and community.

 Short-term rewards compared to long-term rewards are another way to look at return on investment.
 For example, it takes much longer to become a CEO (Chief Executive Officer) of a company than it does to get a well-paid job at the same company.
 Different skills would be required from the CEO and it may require more investment to acquire those skills.
 Frances Bronet, the Dean of the School of Architecture at the University of Oregon, conducted a survey of former engineering graduates when she taught at Rensselaer Polytechnic Institute.
 She asked former graduates what they felt they had missed in their education.
 The results were very different depending on how recent their graduation was.
 Students who had graduated 1 year ago felt that they needed more technical skills.
 People who had graduated 5 years ago felt that they needed more management skills, and people who had graduated 10-20 years ago felt that they needed more cultural literacy because their work now involved more working with other cultures.